May God’s blessing come down upon you as a consoling embrace.

 Pray for us.

 Finally, you may be wondering how you can support efforts in our parish, and our wider community, during the Coronavirus pandemic.
-If you are a parishioner, and would like to volunteer to keep in touch with other parishioners or assist with essential deliveries, please complete the form here.
+If you are a parishioner, and would like to volunteer to keep in touch with other parishioners or assist with essential deliveries, please get in touch with us by calling 07817 510 850 or emailing us here!

 As a parish, we are also pleased to support the Bo'ness and Blackness Community Response which has been set up following discussions at Bo'ness Churches Together, an ecumenical working group in Bo'ness.
 If you are able to help in your own neighbourhood in either Bo'ness or Blackness, or if you or someone you know needs some help, please get in touch with this group using the form here.
 You can also find out more about the group and their work here.